Accounting Major

 Numbers and Data

-With a love of exploration, languages and leadership, Emily Wiesler '21, hopes to user her accounting skills to travel the world.
+With a love of exploration, languages and leadership, Emily Wiesler '21, hopes to use her accounting skills to travel the world.
 She was recruited to join KPMG, a global accounting firm, before graduation.
 Her dreams seem like a real possibility!

 Read More